LongMemEval: Benchmarking Chat Assistants on Long-Term Interactive Memory: Introduction

-We introduce \BENCHMARK, a comprehensive, challenging, and scalable benchmark designed to assess the long-term memory capabilities of chat assistants. \BENCHMARK{} consists of 500 human-curated, high-quality questions to test five core memory abilities: information extraction, cross-session reasoning, temporal reasoning, knowledge updates, and abstention.
-Each question requires recalling information hidden within one or more multi-turn task-oriented user-AI dialogues that are LLM-simulated and human-edited.
-Inspired by the ``needle-in-a-haystack" test \citep{kamradt2023needle}, we design an attribute-controlled pipeline to compile a coherent, extensible, and timestamped chat history for each question.
-A chat system, then, is required to parse the dynamic interactions \textit{online} for memorization, and answer the question after all the interaction sessions.
-While the length of the history is freely configurable, we provide two standard settings for consistent comparison: \BENCHMARK\textsubscript{\textsc{S}} with approximately 115k tokens per problem's history and \BENCHMARK\textsubscript{\textsc{M}} with 500 sessions (around 1.5 million tokens).
-Preliminary evaluations highlight the difficulty of \BENCHMARK, as long-context LLMs show a 30\%$\sim$60\% performance drop on \BENCHMARK\textsubscript{\textsc{S}}, and manual evaluations reveal that state-of-the-art commercial systems (such as GPT-4o) only achieve 30\%$\sim$70\% accuracy in a setting much simpler than \BENCHMARK\textsubscript{\textsc{S}} (\cref{section-benchmark-challenging}).
+We introduce \BENCHMARK, a comprehensive benchmark for assessing the long-term memory capabilities of chat assistants. \BENCHMARK{} consists of 500 manually created questions to test five core memory abilities: information extraction, multi-session reasoning, temporal reasoning, knowledge updates, and abstention.
+Each question requires recalling information hidden within one or more task-oriented dialogues between a user and an assistant.
+Inspired by the ``needle-in-a-haystack" test \citep{kamradt2023needle}, we design a pipeline to compile a coherent and length-configurable chat history for each question.
+A chat system, then, is required to parse the dynamic interactions online for memorization, and answer the question after all the interaction sessions.
+While the length of the history is freely extensible, we provide two standard settings for consistent comparison: \BENCHMARK\textsubscript{\textsc{S}} with approximately 115k tokens per problem and \BENCHMARK\textsubscript{\textsc{M}} with 500 sessions (around 1.5 million tokens).
+Preliminary evaluations highlight the difficulty of \BENCHMARK, as long-context LLMs show a 30\%$\sim$60\% performance drop on \BENCHMARK\textsubscript{\textsc{S}}, and manual evaluations reveal that state-of-the-art commercial systems only achieved 30\%$\sim$70\% accuracy in a setting much simpler than \BENCHMARK\textsubscript{\textsc{S}} (\cref{section-benchmark-challenging}).

 Finally, we present a unified view for memory-augmented chat assistants.
 Leveraging \BENCHMARK, we comprehensively analyze memory design choices across three key execution stages—indexing, retrieval, and reading—and four control points: value, key, query, and reading strategy.
 Experimental insights identify several effective memory designs: